May 3, 2021

 This day was the big rollout for previews.
 Just about every major Japanese gaming magazine had a feature introducing the world to Secret of Mana.
 Famitsu was no exception, and it also featured this two paged ad.
 It may have been the earliest of its kind.
-At this point, the game’s release was planned for April 1993.
-It wouldn’t actually be released until August 6th.
+At this point the game’s release was planned for April 1993, though it wouldn’t actually be released until August 6th.

 Translated by ManaRedux